 - One unit does the job of two devices.

 - Most come with an automatic transfer switch so you don’t have to manually turn them on and off like a standard inverter.

 - Many inverter chargers have an automatic generator start feature.
 If the batteries drop too low, the inverter will send a signal to the generator to turn on and run until they are topped off again.
 This will keep the battery bank full and the electricity flowing without a touch.

 - They are compatible with all battery types.

-As power is inverted from DC to AC it can be done in two ways: with a modified sine wave (MSW), or a pure sine wave (PSW).
+Power can be inverted from DC to AC in two ways: modified sine wave (MSW), or pure sine wave (PSW).